connorsadler/supermarketPricing_ConnorSadler_OctNov2017/supermarketPricing_ConnorSadler_OctNov2017/readme.txt

-Catalog
-- cfstodo: notes - not sure if I need this yet
+MonetaryAmount / MoneySystem
+- An amount of money
+- I introduced a MoneySystem (aka Currency) to which monetary amounts belong e.g. Sterling

 ShoppingBasket/ShoppingBasketItem
 - I kept this simple so that if you want to buy multiple tins of beans you'll add more than one item to your basket.
 But that could be changed in future if required i.e. we could add a "numberOfItems" property to ShoppingBasketItem

-MonetaryAmount
-- In reality this may be linked to some sort of monetary system e.g. Sterling
+- A ShoppingBasket works in a MoneySystem, and will only accept items from the same MoneySystem This avoids any currency conversion - this could be added in future

 Pricing Calculation
 - Done in CheckoutCalculator, please see comments in that class

 Offers
 - cfstodo: notes

+Catalog
+- cfstodo: notes - not sure if I need this yet

 Inventory